-If there is no network provider and no non-network provider available within your service or network access area, Medica may require you to see a provider that we have negotiated a reduced fee with if that provider is closer to your residence than a requested non-network provider.
+If there is no network provider and no non-network provider available within your service area or network access area, Medica may require you to see a provider that we have negotiated a reduced fee with if that provider is closer to your residence than a requested non-network provider.
+See Referrals and Prior Authorization for more information about obtaining authorization from Medica.
 Prior authorization may also be required from Medica for certain benefits even if a provider has directed or recommended that you receive the services or supplies.
 This Policy fully defines your benefits and describes procedures you must follow to obtain benefits.